BridgesLab/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/Ketone Assay/ketone-body-analysis.md

 These data can be found in **/Users/katherinekistler/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/Ketone Assay** in a file named **2019-07-18 BHB Assay.xlsx**.
-This script was most recently updated on **Mon Jun 22 11:01:32 2020**.
+This script was most recently updated on **Tue Jul 14 10:52:27 2020**.

 # Analysis